wp-plugins/quick-mail/readme.txt

 = 1.2.2 =
 * Status messages must be dismissed by user.
 Messages vanished after 4 seconds in previous versions.
+* Improved data entry on phones.
-* Tested with WordPress 4.2.3
+* Tested with WordPress 4.23

 = 1.2.1 =
 * Maintenance release.